Hell Is Us: Development and release

 Hell Is Us was developed by Rogue Factor, the studio behind Mordheim: City of the Damned.
 The project was led by Jonathan Jacques-Belletete, the art director for Deus Ex: Human Revolution and its sequel, Deus Ex: Mankind Divided.
 According to Jacques-Belletête, the game was inspired by the 2018 film Annihilation, and the Southern Reach Trilogy by Jeff VanderMeer.
 The game adopted a minimalistic head-up display as the studio was influenced by games released in the 1990s and wanted to create an immersive experience in which players receive information in an "organic" way.
 Jacques-Belletete compared the combat system to those commonly found in hack and slash games, one that is neither overly easy nor hard.

 Hell Is Us was announced by publisher Nacon in April 2022, and was originally scheduled to be released in 2023.
-The game resurfaced in September 2024 during PlayStation's State of Play livestream event, and is now scheduled to release for PlayStation 5, Windows and Xbox Series X/S on September 4, 2025.
+The game resurfaced in September 2024 during PlayStation's State of Play livestream event.
+The game launched for PlayStation 5, Windows and Xbox Series X/S on September 4, 2025.
+In May 2026, a port for Nintendo Switch 2 was announced with a September 24, 2026 release date, but the port got delayed to avoid competition with other games scheduled to release the same month and is now scheduled to release on October 8, 2026.

 Reception

 Hell Is Us received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 79% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.

+In August 2026, Nacon announced that Hell Is Us had surpassed 1 million players across all platforms, less than a year after its release.